 Uncertainty is disguised as a stalker who follows us everywhere.
 It’s an attention-depraved entity that feeds on people’s self-esteem.
 It dwells in our bedroom, sleeps in our bed, stands in the corner as we move through our day, and holds our hand when we are around people.
 Some see it as an enemy, but I think it’s treated unfairly and certainly, has lost its purpose.

 The reality is that we are living in a parallel universe.
 One in which we are now breathing and standing while the other is the universe we create in our heads.
 They are two completely different worlds whose paths sometimes collide.
 The result can be undesirable, but it can also be fascinating.
 Uncertainty lives in that universe in our head.

-I used to detest uncertainty.
-Not knowing who or what I want to become.
-Not knowing if tomorrow we are to live or not.
-The uncertainty of rewards and consequences.
-The uncertainty of living a life we don’t understand but will simply accept.
-But then I got tired of running away and decided to have a conversation with it.
-I gave in.
-I showed my vulnerability.
-I screamed, I cried and after infinity had passed, it responded.
+I used to detest uncertainty—not knowing who or what I want to become, or if tomorrow, we live or die; the uncertainty of rewards and consequences, of living a life we don’t understand, but merely accept.
+But then I got tired of running and decided to have a conversation with it.
+I gave in, showed my vulnerability, screamed, cried, and after infinity had passed, it responded.

 It’s not the sort of thing I’d like to accept, but I have to.
 It’s still scary to think of the unknown, but at least I know it has a purpose.